Start: June 2018

 Funder: Gordon and Betty Moore Foundation

-The Community Management of Complex Care Innovation Lab, led by the Center for Health Care Strategies (CHCS) through support from the Gordon and Betty Moore Foundation, is a national initiative aimed at identifying community-based strategies to improve medication safety among low-income populations, particularly those with complex medical, behavioral, and social needs.
+The Community Management of Medication Complexity Innovation Lab, led by the Center for Health Care Strategies (CHCS) through support from the Gordon and Betty Moore Foundation, is a national initiative aimed at identifying community-based strategies to improve medication-related outcomes among low-income populations, particularly those with complex health and social needs.
 The 14-month initiative will support opportunities to:

-- Implement community paramedicine efforts to improve medication management, reduce unnecessary utilization, and improve medication safety;
+- Implement community paramedicine efforts to improve medication management, reduce unnecessary utilization, and improve medication-related outcomes;

 - Use pharmacy data to create targeted interventions aimed at patients who are taking high-risk medications or complex combinations of medication;

 - Repurpose community pharmacies to provide enhanced medication management services such as home visits, health education, and patient education; and

 - Tailor and disseminate electronic health record (EHR) medication reconciliation, patient education, and tools to promote safe medication use and adherence.

 The Innovation Lab includes five competitively selected sites with existing community-based medication management programs for individuals with complex needs.
 The pilot sites, representing a range of delivery systems and populations, will enhance and expand programs with a focus on reducing medication errors and improving outcomes.
 The pilot sites are:

 - Northwestern University Health Literacy & Learning Program (HeLP) Lab, Chicago, IL, will tailor and disseminate electronic health record-based medication reconciliation, patient education, and regimen surveillance tools, guided by the Universal Medication Schedule, and assess the efficacy of the tools among patients with multiple chronic conditions.